Steps

 SUMMARY

-Recipes are made of steps that either perform actions such as create, update, or search in a target app or control flow statements that manage business logic.
+- Recipes consist of steps that enable you to create, update, or search within a target app, or define business logic with control flow statements.

-- IF checks the initial condition and runs its actions if true.
+- The IF condition evaluates an initial condition and runs actions when the condition is true.

-The Handle Errors step monitors and manages errors in actions, functioning similarly to a try/catch block in programming languages.
+- Use the Handle errors step to monitor and manage errors in actions, similar to a try/catch block in programming.

 Various recipe steps available in recipe editor